Arts & Sciences Sociology

 Associate Professors: Cheadle, Dance, Falci, Goosby, Kort-Butler, Olson, Schwadel, Smyth

-Assistant Professors: Kazyak, Smith, D. Warner, T. Warner
+Assistant Professors: Kazyak, Smith, D. Warner, T. Warner, Williams

-Current majors and students considering a major in sociology should consult with a department adviser when registering for classes.
+Current majors and students considering a major in sociology should consult with a department advisor when registering for classes.
 This is particularly important because the subjects that lay the foundation for later training in sociology, plus the courses for a minor in another department, should be carefully selected.
-The adviser can also discuss focus areas, internships, and research opportunities.
+The advisor can also discuss focus areas, internships, and research opportunities.